frankiearzu/DSMTools/DSM Forward Programming/readme.md

 During `"Gyro Settings->initial setup"`, the RX asks the TX for model information behind the scenes.
 After setup, `"Gyro Settings->System Tools-> Relearn Servo Settings"` requests the TX configuration and stores it in the RX.

 # Deployment

 Make sure to manually create `/MODELS/DSMDATA`  .
-The script will complain at startup.
+The script will complain at startup if it does not exist.
+Here the script saves the Spektrun settings for each of your models.

+Uncompress the Zip file (ZIP version) into your local computer.
+In another window, open your TX SDCard and go to /SCRIPTS/TOOLS.

+When upgrading from a previous version of this tool, delete your /SCRIPTS/TOOLS/DSMLIB before copying the new one (if you customized your images, inside "DSMLIB/img" do a backup first)

+Copy the entire DSMLIB folder.
+Copy the main script you want to use (Color or B&W).

+Your TX SDCard should looks like this:

+    /SCRIPTS/TOOLS
-    /SCRIPTS/TOOLS/DsmFwdPrg_05_BW.lua      -- black/white text only radios
+        DsmFwdPrg_05_BW.lua      -- black/white text only
-    /SCRIPTS/TOOLS/DsmFwdPrg_05_Color.lua   -- Color and touch radios
+        DsmFwdPrg_05_Color.lua   -- Color and touch radios

-    /SCRIPTS/TOOLS/DSMLIB/      -- (ALL CAPITALS) Libraries ane extra files /SCRIPTS/TOOLS/DSMLIB/DsmFwPrgLib.lua   -- DSM Protocol Message and Menu   engine /SCRIPTS/TOOLS/DSMLIB/DsmFwPrgSIMLib.lua -- Simulation of AR631, FC6250HX
+    /SCRIPTS/TOOLS/DSMLIB/          -- (ALL CAPITALS) Libraries ane extra files DsmFwPrgLib.lua     -- DSM Protocol Message and Menu   engine DsmFwPrgSIMLib.lua  -- Simulation of AR631, FC6250HX
-    /SCRIPTS/TOOLS/DSMLIB/SetupLib.lua -- Model Setup Screens
+                SetupLib.lua        -- Model Setup Screens
-    /SCRIPTS/TOOLS/DSMLIB/img        --Images for RX orientations
+                img                 --Folder with Images for RX orientations

 Other Directories

 /MODELS/DSMDATA                 --(ALL CAPITALS) Data of model config (Wing Type, Servo Assignments) /LOGS/dsm_log.txt		       	--Readable log of the last RX/TX session, usefull for debugging problems

-When upgrading from a previous version of this tool, delete your /SCRIPTS/TOOLS/DSMLIB before copying the new one (if you customized your images, inside "DSMLIB/img" do a backup first)

 # Common Questions
 1. `RX not accepting channels higher than Ch6 for Flight-mode o Gains:`